The effects of Brexit on the British economy and British business are difficult to predict and many questions remain.

 Let’s look at two potential outcomes for your business:

 - If Brexit is positive for your business, you will gain more customers and get busier and busier.
 But if your business is busy and growing, you either don’t have enough staff now or won’t have enough staff in the very near future.
 You need to manage that growth.
 Think of it as like riding a big wave – all you can concentrate on is riding the wave.
-That is easier to do if you have made the right preparation.
+That is easier to do if you have made the right preparation, but resource scheduling software can help through Brexit by helping manage staffing levels.
+Combining this with a time tracking or time and billing system.
+If you are looking to do all of these things, scheduling, time tracking and project billing, you should look at professional services automation software as this combines all of these features in one.

 - If Brexit is negative for your business, you will soon need to start looking at which customers are most profitable and which are unprofitable.
 Questions will include: does your business have the workload for current staffing levels and do you have enough, or too many, staff?
-Either way, a scheduling system allows to see these trends months in advance.
-You can prepare for the next wave (or dip) ahead of time.
+Again, resource scheduling software can help as it allows you to see these trends months in advance.
+You can prepare for the next wave (or dip) ahead of time. , and here again workforce management software can help through Brexit..

-British business needs to know how to respond to different Brexit outcomes
+Do British business needs to know how to respond to different Brexit outcomes?

 No matter what happens after Brexit, a smart business should aim to be stable and secure during the transition.
+Effective workforce management software can help through Brexit, not matter whether Brexit has a positive or negative effect.
 A step toward that is to invest in a workforce management system that manages time and money in the past (a timesheet system) and the future (a scheduling system).
 It is best practice to implement a time tracking and scheduling system before you get on the ‘big wave’.

 We have that system and can help your business – on your current staffing, schedules, and project plans – recognize when you need more staff, so you can plan accordingly.